viclin0624/CGB/README.md

 # CGB: Controllable Graph Benchmark for Evaluation of Graph Neural Network Explanation Methods

 ## Quickly Start
 We use python 3.8.0, pytorch 1.7.1 and dgl 0.7.2.
-You can use this command install packages.
+You can use this command to install packages.
 ```
 pip install -r requirements.txt
 ```